parallelchain-io/prfcs/PRFCS/prfc-2.md

 The operator of an owner account is allowed to:
 1. Transfer ownership of any token owned by the owner account to a different account (including to itself).
+2. Designate an account other than the owner account (including itself)  as the [spender](#spender) of any of the owner's tokens.

 ### Spender